 It's not being overly dramatic to think that this choice could help change public perceptions about the entitlements of power and privilege in Britain.

 This is especially the case when the Royal Family is currently beset by other problems (scandals?) such as Prince Andrew's out of court settlement to one of the girls he allegedly had contact with during his friendship with the now deceased pedophile, Jeffrey Epstein.
-The questions now being raised are about the size of Prince Andrew's settlement, and where this money will come from.
+The questions subsequently raised are about the size of Prince Andrew's settlement, and where that money comes from.

 Also, the charity run by the heir apparent to the throne, Prince Charles, is currently the subject of a police investigation concerning cash for honours allegations involving a Saudi businessman.
-Put in more prosaic terms, this is about being given a gong in return for approriate donations to the right charity or political party.
+Put in more prosaic terms, this is about being given a British honour award in return for approriate donations to the right charity or political party.